mdayeon/Mendelian-randomization-on-diet-and-T2D/README.md

   For multivariable MR, MVMR along with TwoSampleMR packages was used.
   For two-step MR mediation, RMediation R package was used to estimate indirect (mediated) effect and calculate confidence intervals.

-To conduct these analyses the following codes/scripts were used.
+To conduct these analyses the following codes/scripts and tables of genetic instruments were used.

   1. UVMR_diet_T2D_TwoSampleMR.R